checkedc/checkedc/README.md

 Checked C.  For more information on the compiler, see the [Checked C clang repo](https://github.com/Microsoft/checkedc-clang).

-For developers who wish try out Checked C as it is being implemented, an experimental compiler installer is available  on the Checked C clang [releases page](https://github.com/Microsoft/checkedc-clang/releases).
+For developers who want to try out Checked C as it is being implemented, an experimental compiler installer is available  on the Checked C clang [releases page](https://github.com/Microsoft/checkedc-clang/releases).
 The compiler is **not ready  for production use**.
 Core features of the